Skip to main content

 Effective hormonal recalibration in women requires a nuanced approach that considers the synergistic roles of estrogen, progesterone, and testosterone.

 By addressing these hormonal deficiencies, female protocols can have a profound impact on metabolic markers.
-Restoring estrogen can improve and help manage the shift in fat storage from the hips to the abdomen that often occurs during menopause.
+Restoring estrogen can improve insulin sensitivity and help manage the shift in fat storage from the hips to the abdomen that often occurs during menopause.
 This comprehensive approach not only improves quality of life in the short term but also addresses the underlying biological changes that contribute to long-term health risks.

 How Do Different Hormonal Protocols Compare?